skylight-hq/skylight.digital/_blog_posts/agile_share_in_savings_reactions.md

 Looking at this from a macro perspective, the answer really depends on how much and how quickly that annual amount of $20B could pay down the decades' worth of accumulated "IT debt," which we're willing to guesstimate runs north of $200 billion.

 You might think that's too crazily high, but imagine all the instances over the years in which the thousands of existing systems out there needed to be refactored, re-architected, re-platformed, upgraded, etc. but were not in favor of slapping on new features, building new systems, or being neglected altogether.
-That is a lot of accumulated IT debt, and by that we mean all the money that *should* have been spent to keep the escalating costs of changing, operating, and maintaining those systems down &mdash; but was not.
+That's a lot of accumulated IT debt, and by that we mean all the money that *should* have been spent to keep the escalating costs of changing, operating, and maintaining those systems down &mdash; but wasn't.

 Given the probable size of this accrued debt, and the reality that a good portion of the "available" 25% would likely be siphoned off to support new requirements anyway, we don't think it'd be enough to dig agencies out of the hole expeditiously.